 Quite possibly, if not the worst, the most disgusting horror film I’ve seen.
 A young couple (Ronny Cox, Bibi Besch) traveling thru a small Southern town have their car breakdown.
 He leaves her alone in the car to get help but she is brutally raped by an unseen attacker.
 Jump 17 years and their 17 year old “son” is having major medical problems that may kill him.
 So, they travel back to the small town to find the “father”.
 What follows is bloody and graphic but filled with such boneheaded characters that can’t seem to add 2 and 2 and come up with 4.
 The writing, directing and acting are stupendous in their ineptness .
 When one character goes thru a hideous horrifying physical transformation, does anyone scream?
 Run for help?
 Get their asses out of the room?
 No, they all watch and stare open mouthed!
 The score is by Les Baxter.

-After his unpleasant experience with Paramount and DARLING LILI, Blake Edwards wrote this black comedy, an outrageous satire on the swinish excesses, hedonism and self indulgences of Hollywood, which still hasn’t quite found its audience almost thirty years after it was made.
-It’s uneven to be sure but filled with witty arrows and amusing stings.
-After his expensive movie becomes a notorious flop, a famous director (Richard Mulligan) loses his mind and after several failed suicide attempts, decides to turn his flop into a softcore erotic flick including nude scenes by his wife (Julie Andrews), a wholesome actress known as America’s Sweetheart.
-It’s a venomous fairy tale and while one wishes it were better, it’s good enough.
+After his expensive movie becomes a notorious flop, a famous director (Richard Mulligan) loses his mind and after several failed suicide attempts, decides to turn his flop into a softcore erotic flick including nude scenes by his wife (Julie Andrews), a wholesome actress known as America's Sweetheart.
+After his unpleasant experience with Paramount and DARLING LILI, Blake Edwards wrote this black comedy, an outrageous satire on the swinish excesses, hedonism and self indulgence of Hollywood, which still hasn't quite found its audience almost thirty years after it was made.
+It's uneven to be sure but filled with witty arrows and amusing stings.
+It's a venomous fairy tale (with a little payback) and while one wishes it were better, it's good enough.
 The huge cast includes William Holden, Robert Preston, Shelley Winters, Rosanna Arquette, Larry Hagman, Robert Loggia, Marisa Berenson, Robert Webber, Robert Vaughn, Gene Nelson, Loretta Swit, Craig Stevens, Paul Stewart and Virginia Gregg.

 Garry Marshall directs this omnibus on romance with decidedly mixed results, mostly negative.
 The films takes about 20 characters in various stages of romantic love and criss crosses their paths for two hours.
 The conceit is too slight to carry the burden placed on its shoulders.
 There’s no time to know everyone so everything is telegraphed for us, there are no surprises, no romance and very few laughs.
 Two characters, a florist (Ashton Kutcher) and his school teacher best friend (Jennifer Garner), anchor the story while everyone and everything else moves around them.
 Marshall simply tries to pack too much into a small container.
 The huge cast includes Jessica Alba, Kathy Bates, Jessica Biel, Bradley Cooper (in the film’s one surprise scene), Eric Dane, Patrick Dempsey, Hector Elizondo, Jamie Foxx, Topher Grace, Anne Hathaway, Queen Latifah (who has the film’s best lines), Taylor Lautner, George Lopez, Shirley MacLaine, Joe Mantegna, Emma Roberts, Julia Roberts and Taylor Swift.